joshbegley/nyt-latest/previous.md

 `The actress, who died at 91, had what can’t be taught: charisma and attitude onscreen.
 Here are some highlights.`\
 https://nytimes.com/2025/12/28/movies/brigitte-bardot-movies-to-stream.html

-**Saints-Titans takeaways: New Orleans rallies late to edge Tennessee**\
+**Tyler Shough's career day rallies Saints past Titans: Takeaways**\
-`New Orleans Saints staged a dramatic late comeback to beat the Tennessee Titans 34–26 at Nissan Stadium in Nashville.`\
+`The Saints staged a dramatic late comeback to beat the Titans 34-26 at Nissan Stadium in Nashville.`\
 https://nytimes.com/athletic/6923342/2025/12/28/saints-titans-score-result-takeaways/

 **Jaguars-Colts takeaways: Jacksonville stays in control of AFC South**\